 Focusing on hand-crafted, German-style wines, Weis Vineyards is the creation of winemaker Hans Peter Weis.
 Born in Zell Mosel, Germany, Weis grew up in his family’s winery.
 Before starting his own winery alongside his wife Ashlee, who manages the tasting room and marketing, Weis worked as a winemaker and vineyard manager for 11 vintages in the Finger Lakes.

-German-style wines — particularly Riesling, Grüner Veltliner, and Gewürtztraminer — do well in the Finger Lakes region.
+Austrian and German-style wines — particularly Riesling, Grüner Veltliner, and Gewürtztraminer — do well in the Finger Lakes region.
 Perhaps that is because — as several Finger Lakes winemakers, Weis included, will tell you — the terroir, soil minerality, and climate are similar to that of Mosel or other European wine regions.
 If you can, I suggest you taste Weis Vineyards’ full lineup from the tart and crisp Grüner Veltliner to the deeper reds.

 Visiting Weis Vineyards